jembi/openhim-core-js/docs/about.md

 1. The core
 2. Optional mediators

-The core performs common functions that are useful for a SOA environment.
+The OpenHIM-core performs common functions that are useful for a SOA environment.
 It provides an interface that point of service application (clients) are able to contact in order to reach the services provided in the SOA.
 You can think of this interface as a reverse proxy for your applications but with some special features.
 These features include:

 * Access control - defaults to mutual TLS (client and server certificates) but can also be set to basic auth
 * Every request and response is stored for accountability